libfuse/libfuse/test/cases/README.md

 Nothing registers a test anywhere.
 Dropping the file in and making it executable is the whole step; `test/run-tests.py` discovers it.

+`test/cases/unit/` is the exception to all of the above.
+A C test that needs neither a mount nor a gate has no script there — only a file named after the binary, which the runner execs from `$FUSE_TEST_BIN_DIR` with no shell in between.
+It carries no exec bit, and its content is a header block or nothing at all.

 ## The skeleton

 ```sh